yarastu/yarastu/en/_posts/2023-05-10-head-body-ratio.md

 Research shows that taller individuals have a smaller head-to-body ratio, while shorter individuals have a larger ratio.[^hbr-101068] For example, at a height of 170 cm, the average head size for men is 22.4 cm (1/7.6), while at 177 cm, it is 22.1 cm (1/8).
 For men who are 186 cm tall, the head height may be 20.4 cm (1/9).

 #### Practical recommendations
 - Our goal is to create a head-to-height ratio of about **1/8 to 1/9** as much as possible.
+Don't make your head too small, as it reduces attractiveness, especially for men.[^hbr-201207001]
 - Adjust your hairstyle.
 If you have a large head, avoid voluminous hairstyles and long beards.
 You may visually reduce the size of your face with **bangs and a small amount of stubble**, as covering facial outlines narrows its appearance.[^hbr-0030026]
 - Wear shoes that increase your height.
 With longer legs, your head will appear smaller, and your overall height will appear taller.